 by Mike Ratliff

-6 So we are always of good courage.
-We know that r while we are at home in the body we are away from the Lord, 7 for s we walk by faith, not t by sight.
-8 Yes, we are of good courage, and we u would rather be away from the body and at home with the Lord.
-9 So whether we are at home or away, we make it our aim to v please him.
-10 For w we must all appear before the judgment seat of Christ, x so that each one may receive what is due for what he has done in the body, whether good or evil.
-(2 Corinthians 5:6-10 ESV)
+6 Therefore, being always of good courage, and knowing that while we are at home in the body we are absent from the Lord— 7 for we walk by faith, not by sight— 8 we are of good courage, I say, and prefer rather to be absent from the body and to be at home with the Lord.
+9 Therefore we also have as our ambition, whether at home or absent, to be pleasing to Him.
+10 For we must all appear before the judgment seat of Christ, so that each one may be recompensed for his deeds in the body, according to what he has done, whether good or bad.
+2 Corinthians 5:6-10 (NASB)

 Pragmatism is an ugly, profane word.
 Oh, I know that to some professing Christians that it is their modus operandi in how they approach and do ministry, but I assure you that it is the tool our enemy uses to attack and discourage Christians from standing for the truth of God and all of His underlying principles that we are commanded to hold dear and obey.
 God’s ways are not Man’s ways.
 No, His ways are higher, but that does not excuse Christians from obeying Him in standing for truth and never compromising with the ways of the world and the flesh.